SumiSeo/SumiSeo/README.md

 🙋‍ I'm a software engineer.
 📍 Located in Paris, France.
-💛 Espcially digging in React, Typescript GraphQL and SCSS.
+💛 Espcially digging in React, Typescript, GraphQL and Python.
 \
 🌱 I’m currently learning Flutter...